 Waste Management Trash Guidelines: HELP KEEP TRASH COLLECTORS SAFE – PLEASE BAG YOUR TRASH

-Woburn Senior Center: The Woburn Senior Center building is closed through May 4, 2020.
+Woburn Senior Center: The Woburn Senior Center building is closed until further notice.
 All programs at the Center are cancelled during this time period.

 Staff remain available to help.
 Call 781-897-5960 for assistance.
 You can also go to Woburn Senior Center online for the latest information about services, support, guidance, and resources for local seniors.